Grays Ferry, Philadelphia: Racial tension

 Over the years, the neighborhood has seen numerous instances of racial violence.
 The Irish Catholics living in the neighborhood's modest row homes clashed with African Americans living in the demolished Tasker Homes and newly built Greater Grays Ferry Estates.
 There have been riots and beatings and, sometimes, killings.
-Tensions peaked in 1997 when Nation of Islam leader Louis Farrakhan threatened to join marchers to protest racial violence, but spoke at a church rally in a compromise negotiated by Mayor Ed Rendell.
+Like police officer Edward Brinkman's youngest son, Christopher Beinkman, an innocent child slayed on his prom night for $28.
+Which led to tensions that peaked in 1997 when Nation of Islam leader Louis Farrakhan threatened to join marchers to protest racial violence, but spoke at a church rally in a compromise negotiated by Mayor Ed Rendell.
+When Grays Ferry residents showed up to the march with their backs turned and disagrees with the march.

+In 1998 there were two separate community organizations that were dominated by each race: Grays Ferry West among black people and Grays Ferry Community Council among white people.

 As the housing market has boomed in Philadelphia, the neighborhood has begun to see some resurgence.
 Where the former housing projects intersect with the neighborhood, a group of neighbors have started turning an empty lot into a new park at 30th and Oakford, and the area is beginning to see a trickle of young professionals overflowing from the nearby Graduate Hospital area.